canro91/canro91.github.io/_posts/2020-08-21-HowToConfigureValues.md

 }
 ```

+The `IOptions<T>` interface has a property `Value`.
+This property will hold an instance of your configuration class with the configuration values read.

+In your tests, you can use the method `Options.Create()` with an instance of the `MySettings` class to fake configuration values.
+You don't need any mock for that.

 That's it!
 That's the Options pattern in action.

-In your tests, you can use the method `Options.Create` with an instance of the `MySettings` class to fake configuration values.
-You don't need any mock for that.

 ### Use multiple configuration files per environment